admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * Difficult to handle mixed (de-) serializations.
 CLARIFY WITH AAS CORE teal.
   Currently, AdaptiveAasIClassConverter is being used.

+## Discussion topics for handling AAS

+* how to handle "derivedFrom"; how does "cloning" information work
+* how two handle 2++ Submodels with different versions?
+  - same idShort?

 ## Feature Requests to AAS core